Cleaning the Air at Street Level

 • Strengthen vehicle emission inspections and enforcement against grossly emitting vehicles;

-• Promote better vehicle maintenance and eco-driving habits; and
+• Promote better vehicle maintenance; and

 • Promote electric vehicle (EV) adoption.